 Data from flashcard company Study Blue revealed that their learners frequently studied on their phones in bed after waking up (52%), or before going to sleep (46%), and while in transit (76%).
 These transitional moments contrast with traditional ideals of studying having a ‘proper’ time and place.
 However, our data suggest that encouraging short practice sessions in any context may lead to better learning outcomes overall, marking the potential for mobile apps to be among the best educational software available.

 Our primary mission is to make learning measurably more efficient and effective.
 Mobile may be the ideal way to access the Cerego personalized learning platform, where short, frequent interactions and timeliness are key predictors of better learning.
-Download our mobile app for iOS or Android and see how your relationship to Cerego may change.
+Download our mobile app for iOS or Android (links in footer) and see how your relationship to Cerego may change.